margomerritt/Data-Knights/README.md

 Summary of project goals:

-we want to use movie production data to predict whether a new movie is likely to win an Oscar.
+We want to use movie production data to predict whether a new movie is likely to win an Oscar.
 We will start by joining two relevant data sets to create our table, then pre-process the data for supervised machine learning.
 To present our findings, we will create a dashboard in Tableau.